User Guide

 - Being siloed

-- Even if I’m working on something important, if I’m the only one working on it, I struggle with motivation
+- Even if I think my work is important, if I’m the only one working on it, I struggle with motivation

 - Technical projects with no clear positive business/customer outcome